Compassion Fatigue and Self Care for Caregivers

 - Sleep disturbances including hypersomnia (sleeping too much), insomnia (inability to sleep), nightmares, and interrupted sleep.

-- Less interest in caregiving duties.
+- Less interest in caregiving.

 - Feeling more stress.

-- Being traumatized by caregiving activities and functions.
+- Being traumatized by caregiving.

 - Irritability.